rust-lang/book/nostarch/chapter04.md

 let s = String::from("hello");
 ```

-The double colon (`::`) is an operator that allows us to namespace this
+The double colon `::` operator allows us to namespace this
 particular `from` function under the `String` type rather than using some sort
 of name like `string_from`.
 We’ll discuss this syntax more in the “Method
 Syntax” section of Chapter 5 and when we talk about namespacing with modules in